View on GitHub

 Command Line Tool

-On these systems the command line is invoked with:
+On systems with an installation package available the command line is invoked with:

 jsign [OPTIONS] [FILE]...